This is Part 2 of ACPA Managing Editor Jamie Kitts's talk with UNB Fredericton poet Eddie Dust. Click here to read Part 1.

 HC: At it’s core, an amalgamation of two communicative mediums, the artistic and digital.
 I realized that with the growing dependence of digital technology, platforms like Tumblr and Instagram are redefining publishing.
 Not everything must be published in print to gain an audience now.
 I see Instagram as a channel of organic publishing.
 You can build and maintain a following from the comfort of your living room.
 That’s not to say that basing your work on social media is easy.
 It’s a talent, a new rhetoric, checking analytics, making the explore page, staying current and original, posting regularly, remaining politically correct to avoid “cancel culture” — it’s living and breathing to curate.

-EM: I'm afraid to say I don't know much about it, and I only kind of know Kaur by her reputation for using the internet to gather a following for her work.
-Friends have teased me about how entire movements and eras come and go on the internet and I'm oblivious to all of them.
-I'd say I'm an old soul but I'm only 26 and I'm not doing it on purpose — I'm just not where they are, I guess.
+JK: I'm afraid to say I don't know much about it, and I only kind of know Kaur by her reputation for using the internet to gather a following for her work.
+Entire movements and eras come and go on the internet and I'm oblivious to all of them.
+I'd say I'm an old soul but I'm only 26 and I'm not doing it on purpose.

 HC: Sadly it’s not taken seriously by everyone in the literary world.
 And some say that it’s becoming — or already is — a saturated market.
 On her website, Rupi writes about how a creative writing professor once told her that it would be too difficult to get published.
 I’m 22, so social media is second nature.
 I’m not going to judge how other people choose to market their work.
 I’m branding myself and it’s not so soul-effacing as it seems!
 Poets need to make a living too.